directus-extension-api-docs

 Definitions (optional)

-For each custom endpoints group, you can define api's including a file oas.yaml
+For each custom endpoints group, you can define api's including a file oas.yaml in root path of your group folder.

 Properties:

-optional openapi custom tags -
+- tagsoptional openapi custom tags

-optional openapi custom paths -
+- pathsoptional openapi custom paths

-optional openapi custom components
+- componentsoptional openapi custom components

-Exemple below (./extensions/endpoints/my-custom-path/oas.yaml
+Exemple below (./extensions/endpoints/my-custom-path/oas.yaml) :

 tags: